hermit-crab/Emoji-Throughout-Time/README.md

 ## Run
 Specify any required options inside `settings.py` and run `> python ./plot.py`.
-Dataset file is assumed to have the following csv structure:
+Dataset file is assumed to have the following CSV structure:
 ```csv
 timestamp,text
 timestamp,text